Foreign Humanitarian Assistance

-Since 2008 U.S. Africa Command has worked with the U.S. Agency for International Development to establish a Pandemic Response Program (PRP) aimed at assisting African militaries to develop influenza pandemic response plans that are integrated into their country’s overall national response plans.
+Since 2008 U.S. Africa Command has worked with the U.S. Agency for International Development to establish a Pandemic Response Program aimed at assisting African militaries to develop influenza pandemic response plans that are integrated into their country’s overall national response plans.
 Militaries can play key roles in the event of a pandemic, working in collaboration with other governmental, non-governmental, and international organizations to maintain security, provide logistical support for food, medicine, and other commodities, maintain communications, and provide augmented medical care.
 PRP strives to improve the capacity for regional stability in the event of a complex emergency by providing training and technical assistance and identifies - and at times purchases - limited equipment needed for selected countries.

-The Department of Defense HIV/AIDS Prevention Program is the DoD initiative in support of the President's Emergency Plan for AIDS Relief (PEPFAR) that aims to support healthy and functional military forces to provide stability and safety to national and regional populations.
+The Department of Defense HIV/AIDS Prevention Program is the Department of Defense initiative in support of the President's Emergency Plan for AIDS Relief that aims to support healthy and functional military forces to provide stability and safety to national and regional populations.

 Cameroon, September 2020: Remarks for the Donation of Materials under the Department of Defense HIV/AIDS Prevention Program

 The Excess Property Program permits the Department of Defense to make available, prepare, and transport non-lethal excess property for humanitarian relief purposes to foreign countries.
 The program covers all costs associated with the transportation of the property from the Excess Property warehouse to the final destination.
 The program does not fund costs associated with customs fees.
 Requesters must work through the host nation customs office to ensure customs fees are waived.